 The content coverage issue

 We acknowledged another challenge when it comes to voice and choice, especially at the secondary level where, as Jennifer put it, “content trumps everything.”
 Teachers might worry that if student teams choose a certain aspect of a topic, they will miss other aspects, and potentially be “missing” a key piece of knowledge.
 This gets more into the pedagogical weeds than we had time for, but it is to some extent an issue of what do students really need to learn; how much content do teachers really have to “cover”?
 (The answer usually is, “less than we used to think.”)
 We mentioned that this challenge can be addressed by proper project design and scaffolding – e.g., the requirements for products, peer feedback systems, jigsawed group work, and guidance for students to help them make good choices.

 Voice is distinct from choice

 One other point came up that I think bears repeating: providing opportunities for hearing student voice goes beyond just giving them choices.
 Mike gave the example of the MyParty Election project, in which students create their own political parties and it is key that they make their own opinions heard.
-I also thought of the Resilience Café project from PBLU.org, where students write and perform spoken word poetry about their own identities, lives, and communities.
+I also thought of the Resilience Café project (link no longer available) from PBLU.org, where students write and perform spoken word poetry about their own identities, lives, and communities.